-With 100,000 beats every day, your heart pumps about 2,000 gallons of blood to your body.
+With 100,000 beats every day, your heart pumps about 2,000 gallons of blood throughout your body.
 Your mitral valve plays a critical role in this process, regulating the flow of blood between the upper left heart chamber called the atrium, which receives oxygen-rich blood from the lungs, and the left ventricle below it, which pumps blood to all parts of your body.

 Understanding the Basics of Mitral Valve Disease

 Mitral valve disease can develop with age, causing leakage back into the upper heart chamber.
-It can also be a defect from birth or a stiffening and narrowing from scar tissue due to illness like rheumatic fever or a heart attack.
+It can also be a defect from birth or from stiffening and narrowing from scar tissue due to illness like rheumatic fever or a heart attack.

 Minimally Invasive Treatment Options

-“Just 10 years ago, very few people performed minimally invasive mitral valve surgery,” Dr. Castillo-Sang says.
-“The standard of care for many decades was open heart surgery with a sternotomy [cutting open the breast bone].
-Today, I do more than 98 percent of all my mitral valve surgeries for degenerative disease through a one-and-a-half-inch incision in the chest.”
+“Just 10 years ago, very few people performed minimally invasive mitral valve surgery,” he says, noting he’s performed more than 600 of these surgeries.
+“Today, rather than performing a sternotomy and opening the breastbone, I do 100% of mitral valve operations through a one-and-a-half-inch incision in the right chest.